-“I want to start Re-enacting but where do I begin
+“I want to start Re-enacting but where do I begin?”

 Re-enacting is an odd hobby when looked at from the outside.
 Spending your free weekends and spare cash to dress as a civilian or military character from the 1940’s, pretending to be living in a time you have never experienced, apparently for the entertainment of other people, is not for everyone but ask any reenactor, it is fascinating.

-The real secret is as reenactors we enjoy it as much, if not more, than the members of the public who attend events.
+Reenactors we enjoy it as much, if not more, than the members of the public who attend events.
 What originally draws any one person into re-enacting is probably as varied as the people who take part, what unites them is an interest in a specific period in history.

 So you want to be a reenactor but you’re not sure how to go about it.

-The second piece of advice is see what interests you most about us.
-Check out the left side of this site and you will see links to our Allied and Axis units go and take a look at their individual websites it will help you get a feel of what we are about.
+See what interests you most about us.
+Check out the left side of this site and you will see links to our Allied and Axis units.
+Go and take a look at their individual websites, it will help you get a feel of what we are about.
 Come along to an event meet us and talk to us.
 We are a large friendly association and all our groups openly welcome like-minded new “recruits”.
-Take a walk around the living history encampments chat with members tell them you are interested in joining and would like some advice they will learn what interests you and from there should be able to advise you on which group or groups within the association might be the most suitable for you to consider.
+Take a walk around the living history encampments, chat with members, tell them you are interested in joining and would like some advice.
+They will learn what interests you and from there they should be able to advise you on which group or groups within the association might be the most suitable for you to consider.